Search

 “Osuofia in London” is a comedy with a serious theme.
 The dramatization of identity politics in this movie made comedy a weighty genre.
 How did you, who was probably not too an experienced actress at the time, navigate or balance the responsibility of ensuring that the laughter evoked by the film did not drown the weighty matters of identity politics?

-I felt a bit like that was my job because his job was to get the laughs, and a lot of my dialogue would have been about not understanding his culture.
-The clash of culture came along and, obviously, he was trying to catch pigeons in London.
-The clash of culture was Osuofia’s because of its comic elements, but the seriousness of the movie was Samatha’s … her struggle with dealing with the culture there and what to do about it … how to handle the situation correctly.
+I felt a bit like that was my job because Nkem’s job was to get the laughs and a lot of my dialogue would have been about not understanding his culture.
+The clash of culture comedy was Osuofia’s, but the seriousness of the movie was Samantha’s … her struggle with dealing with the culture there and what to do about it … how to handle the situation correctly.
 Also, she had to learn about herself.
-She had embarked on a serious journey, and he didn’t.
+She embarked on a serious journey, both literally and emotionally.

-I think there was a good balance, and that is why it did so well because it it’s like it did better than other comedies, maybe.
-I don’t really know about the Nigerian comedies but maybe that element was part of why it did so well.
+I think there was a good balance between the comedy and more serious parts so perhaps that is why it did so well.
+I don’t really know about other Nigerian comedies but maybe that element was unique to this film.

 Was it difficult for you to present this more serious part of this conversation, this narrative, or did it come naturally to you?

-I think it was really difficult.
-That scene in the hospital was difficult, where I was just saying all white people are ignorant of it, that kind of speech.
-That was great, but it didn’t sit comfortably with me because I know that not to be true, but I was portraying a racist view of white people in that situation … like evil white people are shocked by other people’s culture and don’t understand it and have no flexibility of adapting to it and working together.
-It was quite difficult to do that speech because it was her saying it was all her fault for being ignorant.
+I think it was quite difficult.
+That scene in the hospital was a bit grating, where I was basically saying all white people are ignorant of other cultures.
+That didn’t sit comfortably with me because I know it not to be true, but I was portraying a racist view of white people in that situation … like white people are always shocked by other people’s culture and don’t understand it, so have no flexibility of adapting to it and working together.
+It was quite difficult to do that speech because it was her saying it was all her fault for being ignorant and not also theirs equally for not understanding her culture.

 Listening to that speech reminded me of the speech by Martin Luther King, Jr. when he said, don’t judge a man by the color of his skin, but by the content of his character.
 Will you say that was the same message that you were trying to pass across in that speech?

 Yes, it is that.
-Also, generally, it is about we have to work together and listening to each other on both sides.
-We don’t have to be on two different sides.
+Also, generally, it is about people working together and listening to each other.
+We don’t have to be on different sides.

 Would you say that’s a big problem in the world today is that fact that people are not trying to be tolerant of one another’s differences, culturally?

 Absolutely, yeah.
 I think a lot of war is about this.
-It is about people’s lack of empathy; you can’t put oneself in someone else’s shoes.
+It is about people’s lack of empathy; where you can’t put yourself in someone else’s shoes.
 I think empathy is the answer to a lot of things in life.
-In any arguments, if you can always put yourself in that person’s shoes instead of being blinded by your own position, a lot of arguments including wars would be handled better and helped a lot, even day to day conflict.
-Just people being open to being wrong is a good practice.
+In any argument, if you can always put yourself in the other person’s shoes instead of being blinded by your own position, a lot of day-to-day conflict and even wars could be handled better.
+People being open to being wrong is good practice.

-I am sure people are not aware of how much racism still exists in the world, especially here because if you are living in London it is more mixed.
-It is shocking how much racism is in the world.
-It is ridiculous.
+I am sure lots of people are unaware of how much racism still exists in the world, especially here, because if you are living in London it’s such a mix of cultures.
+It is shocking how much racism is still around.
+When will we learn?

 Is there a solution to that problem?

-I don’t know how we change people; it is like you’re asking me the solution to world peace, basically.
-I’m probably not the right person.
-It’s about love, isn’t it?
-It is about loving people because we are all people, and if everyone can find a way to love each other, everyone has got good in them and everyone is loveable and likeable.
+I don’t know how we change people.
+It’s like you’re asking me the solution to world peace and I’m probably not the right person!
+It’s about love though, isn’t it?
+It is about loving each other because we are all people and we’re in this thing called life together.
+We can’t all be friends but everyone has good in them and there’s no need for hate.

-It is not about the superficial, but everyone is quick to judge others not just on the color of skin but everything.
-We make assumptions about other people.
-We are doing it now in communities by how we are sitting, how we are speaking, the things that we are saying.
-We are constantly making little decisions about people we don’t know all the time, and I think that is the judging and making assumptions.
+It is not all about the superficial, but everyone is quick to judge others not just on the color of skin but on everything about them.
+We make constant assumptions about other people.
+We are doing it now by noticing how each other is sitting, how we are speaking, and the things that we are saying.
+We are constantly making little decisions about people we don’t know all the time and I think the judgment and making assumptions is a lot of the problem between cultures.

 COMMENTS